mbierman/unifi-installer-for-Firewalla/README.md

 # Uninstalling
 This [uninstaller script](https://raw.githubusercontent.com/mbierman/unifi-installer-for-Firewalla/main/unifi-uninstall.sh) will remove the unifi docker and ALL related data.
 If you want to start from square one, you can use this.
 But be warned, I mean square one.
 It is currently set to remove all the docker data.
 I may make it more forgiving in the future, but if things aren't working and you need to start over, this should get you there.

-If you want more of a piecemeal approach, see below.

 ## Using an uninsall script

 1. ssh to your firewalla.
 User is always `pi` and the password comes from the Firewalla app.